 This post contains affiliate links.
 Please see our disclosure policy.

-Look no further for Perfect Roasted Sweet Potatoes!
-Tender, golden, and crisp, they are easy to make, nutritious, tasty, and so versatile.
-Enjoy them as a side or addition to your favorite meals.
+Look no further for the Best Roasted Sweet Potatoes!
+Tender throughout, caramelized, and crispy on the edges; they are easy to make, nutritious, tasty, and so versatile.
+Enjoy them as a side or an addition to your salads and vegan Buddha bowls.

 Since I was a little girl there have been few foods I’ve loved more than sweet potatoes.
-I love them baked whole, as fries, added to recipes, even shredded.
-However, I might just love simple roasted sweet potatoes best.
-The process of roasting sweet potatoes brings out the natural sweetness, and satisfying earthiness.
+I love them baked whole, as crispy sweet potato fries, added to recipes, even shredded into chewy tahini cookies.
+However, I just might love simple roasted sweet potatoes best.
+The process of roasting sweet potatoes brings out the natural sweetness, and satisfying earthiness of my favorite veggie.

 Oil: Adds richness, helps the potatoes crisp up, and keeps them from sticking to the baking sheet.
 Use avocado oil, extra virgin olive oil, or coconut oil.
 If using, melt the coconut oil on low heat or in a microwave before drizzling it on the potatoes.